Why is giving money away taxed?

-Provided that you give or promise to give a cash gift on or shortly before the ceremony you can make quite large cash gifts as wedding or civil partnership presents, without being liable for Inheritance Tax.
+Provided that you give or promise to give a cash gift on or shortly before the ceremony, you can make quite large cash gifts as wedding or civil partnership presents without being liable for Inheritance Tax.
 The limits on such gifts depend on your relationship with the recipient:

-Remember however that, if the wedding or civil partnership is called off and you still give the gift, it will NOT be exempt from Inheritance Tax.
+Remember, however, that if the wedding or civil partnership is called off and you still give the gift, it will NOT be exempt from Inheritance Tax.

 Any gifts that are part of your normal expenditure, are exempt - provided they are made from your after tax income (not your savings) and that you have enough money left over to maintain your lifestyle.
 These exempt payments include:

 In addition, any gift given between three and seven years before your death will be liable for Inheritance Tax at a reduced rate - this is known as 'Taper Relief'.

-Remember that these rules only apply to gifts not covered by the exemptions already described above.
+Remember: These rules only apply to gifts not covered by the exemptions already described above.